qatrackplus/qatrackplus/docs/user/qa/qa_overview.rst

 From the **Review Data** dropdown menu at the top chose the **Overview - All Units** option.
 This will take you to page that lists all the defined :term:`Unit` s and their respective Test Lists, grouped by frequency.
-This allows you to get a quick overview of what the current status of QA is on all of your units.
+This allows you to get a quick overview of what the current status of QC is on all of your units.

 .. figure:: images/overview.png
    :alt: Overview snapshot